On the Distributed Complexity of Large-Scale Graph Computations: Introduction

-We also show that our results for triangle enumeration imply new bounds for the well-studied congested clique model~\cite{LotkerPPP05}.
-Specifically, our lower bound for the $k$-machine model implies a $\tilde \Omega(n^{1/3})$ lower bound for the congested clique, which holds for any algorithms, including randomized ones (see Corollary~\ref{cor:congested}).
-Notice that this does not contradict the impossibility result of~\cite{DruckerKO14}, which states that super-constant lower bounds for the congested clique would give new lower bounds in circuit complexity: because of the size required by any solution for triangle enumeration, Remark~3 in~\cite{DruckerKO14} does not apply.
+Our technique can be used to derive lower bounds in other models of distributed computing as well.
+Specifically, the approach used to show the lower bound for triangle enumeration can be adapted for the popular congested clique model (discussed in Section~\ref{sec:related}), yielding an $\Omega(n^{1/3}/\log n)$ lower bound for the same problem.\footnote{A preliminary version of this paper, appeared on arXiv~\cite{tightbounds}, contained a slightly worse lower bound of the form $\Omega(n^{1/3}/\log^3 n)$; later, a subsequent work by Izumi and Le Gall~\cite{IzumiG17} showed a lower bound of the form $\Omega(n^{1/3}/\log n)$ using our information-theoretic approach.} (Notice that this does not contradict the impossibility result of~\cite{DruckerKO14}, which states that any super-constant lower bound for the congested clique would give new lower bounds in circuit complexity: because of the size required by any solution for triangle enumeration, Remark~3 in~\cite{DruckerKO14} does not apply.)
 To the best of our knowledge, this is the first {\em super-constant} lower bound known for the congested clique model.
-(Previous bounds were known for weaker versions of the model, e.g., which allowed only broadcast or applied only to deterministic algorithms~\cite{DruckerKO14}, or for implementations of specific algorithms~\cite{Censor-HillelKKLPS15}.)
+(Previous bounds were known for weaker versions of the model, e.g., which allowed only broadcast communication, or which applied only to deterministic algorithms~\cite{DruckerKO14}, or for implementations of specific algorithms~\cite{Censor-HillelKKLPS15}.)

-Our bounds for triangle enumeration also applies to the problem of enumerating all the missing edges that would close a triangle (also called {\em triads}).
-Our techniques and results can be generalized to enumerating other small subgraphs such as cycles and cliques.
+Our bounds for triangle enumeration also apply to the problem of enumerating all the \emph{open triads}, that is, all the sets of three vertices with exactly two edges.
+Our techniques and results can be generalized to the enumeration of other small subgraphs such as cycles and cliques.

-\onlyShort{Due to lack of space, full proofs and additional details are deferred to the full paper (in Appendix).
-In particular, please refer to the full paper for the lower bound on the triangle enumeration and the upper bounds.}
+\onlyShort{Due to lack of space, full proofs and additional details are deferred to the full paper (in Appendix). }